Flexiana/framework/doc/conventions.md

 ## Handler

-Xiana's handler does all the processing.
-It runs on every request and does the following.
-It creates the state for every request, matches the appropriate route, executes the interceptors, handles interceptor overrides, and not-found cases.
+Xiana's handler creates the state for every request, matches the appropriate route, executes the interceptors, handles interceptor overrides, and not-found cases.
 It handles websocket requests too.

-### Routing
+## Routing

 Routing means selecting the actions to execute depending on the request URL, and HTTP method.